winghongchan/dark-docs/README.md

 ## Installation
 1. Use a browser extension that applies user CSS themes to webpages, such as [Stylus](https://github.com/openstyles/stylus/).
-2. Apply the stylesheet to URLs starting with `https://docs.google.com/document/`.
-(Copy all contents of the [dark-docs.css](dark-docs.css) file).
+2. Apply the stylesheet to URLs starting with `https://docs.google.com/document/d/`.
+(Copy all contents of the [basic-elements.css](basic-elements.css) and the [special-elements.css](special-elements.css) files).

 Check the [Customization wiki](https://github.com/winghongchan/dark-docs/wiki/Customization) if you wish to add a wallpaper.